gitpod-io/website/src/routes/docs/references/gitpod-yml.md

 | -------- | --------- |
 | `object` | `<empty>` |

 By default, extensions will use the latest available version unless you use a specific version number.
 The version number must use semantic versioning rules.
+If you are interested in importing an extension that is not published on the Open VSX registry you can directly use the full URL.

 **Example**